dpear/q2-katharoseq/README.md

 ```
 qiime katharoseq read-count-threshold \
     --i-table example/fmp_collapsed_table.qza \
+    --p-threshold 90 \
+    --p-positive-control-value control \
     --m-positive-control-column-file example/fmp_metadata.tsv \
     --m-positive-control-column-column control_rct \
     --m-cell-count-column-file example/fmp_metadata.tsv \
     --m-cell-count-column-column control_cell_into_extraction \
-    --p-positive-control-value control \
     --p-control classic \
-    --p-threshold 90 \
     --o-visualization result_fmp_example.qzv
 ```
 ### Description of parameters:

-- `table`:  .qza table of features by samples
+If you type `qiime katharoseq read-count-threshold` into the command line, the following information will be displayed.

+- `table`:  A qiime FeatureTable collapsed to the genus level (level 6) that contains the control samples.
+- `threshold`: Threshold to use in calculating minimum frequency.
+Must be int in 0 ..
+100.
+- `positive-control-value`: The value in the control column that demarks which samples are the positive controls.
 - `positive-control-column-file`: .tsv metadata filename
-- `positive-control-column-column`: column name in metadata that contains information on whether or not the sample is a control
+- `positive-control-column-column`: The column name for the column in the sample metadata that describes which samples are and are not controls.
+-
-- `cell-count-column-file`: .tsv metadata filename (probably the same as `positive-control-column-file`
+- `cell-count-column-file`: .tsv metadata filename (probably the same as `positive-control-column-file`)
-- `cell-count-column-column`: column name in metadata that contains cell count information
+- `cell-count-column-column`: Column name in metadata that contains cell count information
-- `positive-control-value`: value in `positive-control-column-column` that indicates the sample is a control
-- `control`: community of controls used.
+- `control`: Community of controls used.
 IMPORTANT: please see the below section on control communities used.
 If there is a species in your control community that is not in any of the provided builtin options, please contact the authors of this tool.
 Custom control communities are not yet supported but will be in the future.
-- `threshold`: what percentage of each sample should be required to be pure
-- `visualization`: path name of output visualization file
+- `visualization`: Path name of output visualization file

 ## Estimating Biomass